Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/RedvsBlue.md

 ---

 ## Event 1
 The Red vs Blue event took place on Monday 26/10/2020.
 During this event, the red teamers attacked the applications built by the security engineers.
 The Blue teamers were tasked with intercepting and identifying the attacks carried out by the red team.
 As a red teamer I had to run a number of tests to try and find vulnerabilities inside the applications.

 As the event started there was some confusion as to how the red team will organize itself as the teachers did not take any responsibility for this.
-As such some of the students created a Dicord  channel where we divided the applications among the teams that we formed.
+As such some of the students created a Discord channel where we divided the applications among the teams that we formed.
 I joined team 5.

 The event was split into 3 parts the first one in the morning until 11:45 where we were allowed to attack the machines.
-Sadly during this part I was not able to connect to my Seclab account due to probably someone else changing my password.
+Sadly during this part I was not able to connect to my Seclab account probably due to someone else changing my password.
 In the end I talked with one of my teammates and I ended up using his account to create a kali machine inside the VLAN that the target machines were deployed in.

 ### Applications to test